jd12/web-creators-day1/README.md

 # Web Creators Day 1

-Open [this link](https://www.w3schools.com/html/html_basic.asp) in a new tab by right clicking and then selecting `Open in New Tab`
+Open [this link](https://www.w3schools.com/html/html_basic.asp) in a new tab by right clicking on the blue text and then selecting `Open Link in New Tab`

 ### Web Design Steps